cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

   - Do not enable packs that are not meant for your GPU.
   - This means do not enabled Intel if you are not using your Intel GPU for Cemu.

-b) If you're using Vulkan:
+b.
+If you're using Vulkan:
+{: .notice--info}

 1. Enable `Grass Swaying (Vulkan)`
   - If you're using a compatible Vulkan 1.2 driver for Nvidia, this is no longer required.